-We are not able to provide travel bursaries, but we will do our best to support artists travelling from outside of London or outside of the UK, by helping you to access funding available through your country’s embassy or cultural attaché.
+We are not able to provide financial assistance directly, but we will do our best to support artists from outside of the UK, by helping you to access funding available through your country’s embassy or cultural attaché.
 The festival can also supply a letter confirming your participation to support other funding applications.

 We encourage international companies to apply as early as possible, in order to allow time to coordinate additional support.

 We deliberately do not define who is and who isn’t ‘European.’
 However, in the application form, we will ask you to explain your production’s relevance to Voila!
-Europe, and there are some important logistics to consider before you apply.
+Europe, and you will need to make sure you can receive box office payments in £ GBP.

 HOW CAN I APPLY?